-Explanation: Two primary considerations for qualifying child status are age and full-time student status.
-In addition, an otherwise eligible individual may qualify.
+Explanation: Two primary considerations for qualifying child status are age and full-time of his own support.
+Page Ref.: I:2-14 Objective: 2

 7) For purposes of the dependency exemption, a qualifying child may not provide more than one-half of his or her own support during the year.